-Gross Profit
+Gross profit

-Adjusted gross profit, defined as gross profit excluding production overheads, is used to enable a like-for-like comparison of underlying sales profitability.

-Production overheads are excluded due to recent changes in product mix and investments in the production team which have improved capacity and therefore changed the labour and overhead absorption rates in the current year.
-As a result, adjusted gross profit is the Alternative Performance Measure ('APM') used to represent this metric, see Appendix for calculation.
-Statutory gross profit for 2022 has been restated to include production overheads within cost of sales rather than administrative expenses in accordance with IAS 2 (see note 22).
+Adjusted gross profit, defined as gross profit excluding production overheads, is used to enable a like-for-like comparison of the contribution from sales after variable costs only.
+Adjusted gross margin is used as a key performance indicator ('KPI') to understand the impact of input cost pressures, product mix and sales price changes.
+Production overheads are excluded since the significant movements in revenue volumes impact labour and overhead absorption rates in each year.
+Production overheads are monitored on an absolute basis.
+As a result, adjusted gross profit is the APM used to represent this metric, see Appendix for calculation and further information.

-Adjusted gross margin grew in the second half of the year reflecting improved product mix caused by an increased proportion of higher performance product sales and software revenue.
-This contributed to the 4.8pp increase in adjusted gross margin for the full year, with statutory gross margin up by 6.2pp including a 1.4pp benefit from manufacturing efficiencies as we increased production throughput.
-Statutory gross margin benefitted from translational exchange as the depreciation in the US\$ exchange rates improved revenue by approximately £0.2 million, compared to the prior year average exchange rate experienced.
+Adjusted gross margin grew in the second half of the year reflecting improved product mix caused by an increased proportion of higher performance product sales.
+This contributed to the 1.5pp increase in adjusted gross margin for the full year, with statutory gross margin down by 1.9pp including a 3.4pp negative impact from manufacturing as there was lower production throughput together with pay cost inflation.